UoB-COMSM0166/2025-group-12/README.md

 <p align="center">
 The class diagram for game screens.
 </p>

-`Controller` and `GameState` resemble the controller and model in the MVC design pattern, although here they only handle general logic and offer an entry point.
+The `Controller` and `GameState` resemble the controller and model in the MVC design pattern, although here they only handle general logic and offer an entry point.
 The `GameState` keeps the current state, current play board, and cleared stages.
 The `Controller` gathers logic from menus and distributes the responsibility to separate menus.
 The container defines all dependencies and wires them up by passing a `bundle` object consisting of all required components through static `setup` methods, realising DI and IoC by handing over the right to control to the container, subsequently preventing circular dependency.
 The main class imports the container and defines the p5 object, which serves as the entry point to all other classes.

 <p align="center">
     <img src="documents/cd6.png">